Swara4600/Rotary_encoder/README.md

 ---

 ## Simulation

-Use a simulation tool like ModelSim to verify the functionality of the Verilog/VHDL code.
+Used Altera Quartus to cretae schematic and verify the functionality Use a simulation tool like ModelSim to verify the functionality of the Verilog/VHDL code.
 Simulate the input signals (`encoder_a` and `encoder_b`) to ensure proper LED transitions.

 ---